Mary Hardy (comedian): Biography

 In 1964 Noel Ferrier asked Hardy if she would join him on television in In Melbourne Tonight (also known as IMT); Ferrier was one of three hosts of the show at this time and each IMT was different.
 As well as television she began co-hosting a morning radio program with Ferrier on 3UZ, which was to become Melbourne's most popular afternoon radio program for five years.
-In 1967 Hardy started a new television program, Noel and Mary with her 3UZ cohost Ferrier on Channel 0.
-Earlier, she had presented a program on 3XY.
+In 1966 TV Week's Peter Nally reported that she had decided against signing with a Sydney-based show starring Barry Crocker, staying instead with IMT and her 'daily radio sessions': 'My first love is radio', she told Nally.
+In 1967 Hardy started a new television program, Noel and Mary with Ferrier on Channel 0.
+Initial reports suggested that a pilot of the show had been abandoned by the broadcaster because it was vulgar (or 'blue'), which Ferrier denied: 'We are about as dirty as Rebecca of Sunnybrook Farm, he told TV Week, explaining that the 'pilot' had not been intended for broadcast but as a demonstration of the show for potential sponsors.

-Both of her successful television and radio shows allowed Hardy to ad-lib.
-She was very successful and won seven Logie awards for Best Female Personality.
+Both of her notable television and radio shows allowed Hardy to ad-lib.
+She was very popular and won seven Logie awards for Best Female Personality.
 Proving to be too successful, especially at the expense of male comedians, Hardy was sacked from GTV-9.
 Television critic John Pinkney noted in 1970 that Hardy was 'the only performer who has even consistently out-jested Graham Kennedy... for her pains she was sacked from IMT.'
 She later said "Before I came on the scene, if you were a woman on television, you were barrel girl, a weather girl or a wheel spinner...".

 In 1967 Hardy signed up with HSV-7 to co-host The Penthouse Club with Mike Williamson, where telecasts of harness racing, then known as "the trots", were interspersed with live variety.
 After Williamson left the show, Hardy's co-hosts included Ernie Sigley and Bill Collins.
 In 1968 she played the character of secretary Miss Dardanelles in the pilot for Once Upon a Twilight, a projected series starring The Twilights.